-- Active duty: All active-duty service members of the Army, Marine Corps, Navy, Air Force and Space Force
+- Active duty service members of the Army, Marine Corps, Navy, Air Force and Space Force.

-- Active-duty immediate family members (includes spouses, children and anyone who has legal responsibility for the service member’s children during separation for the child’s benefit).
+- Active-duty immediate family members, including spouses, children and anyone who has legal responsibility for the service member’s children during separation for the child’s benefit.

-- National Guard and reserve service members (regardless of their activation status) and their immediate families (includes spouses, children and anyone who has legal responsibility for the service member’s children during separation for the child’s benefit).
+- Immediate family of National Guard and reserve service members, including spouses, children and anyone who has legal responsibility for the service member’s children during separation for the child’s benefit.

 - Coast Guard members who are activated as part of the Department of the Navy under Title 10 authority, as well as their family members.

-- Discharged service members (if discharged honorably) (and their immediate family members) until 365 days past end of tour of service, retirement date or discharge date.
-Coast Guard veterans (if discharged honorably) and their immediate family are eligible from their separation date until 365 days past end of tour of service.
+- Discharged service members (if discharged honorably) and their immediate family members until 365 days past end of tour of service, retirement date or discharge date.

-The following groups are eligible for Military OneSource online services and webinars, and call center consultation and services, but cannot access all Military OneSource services:
+The following are eligible for Military OneSource online services and webinars, and call center consultation and services: